IJaccojwang/Igram/README.md

-Picshare
+IGRAM
 ===================
 ## Description
-Picshare is anweb application that has pictures for users o view.
-One can add pictures through the admin section and search for pictures as well.
+Igram is a web application that has pictures for users to view.
+It is a clone of popular photo sharing service instagram with a personal touch.

 ------------------------------------------------------------------------

 ## Features

-+ [x] Photos gallery with most recent additions featured.
++ [x] Photos feed with pictures recently added.
-+ [x] Copying image links to share with friends.
++ [x] Liking of images.
++ [x] Commenting on images.
-+ [x] search functionality for users.
++ [x] Following users.
++ [x] Viewing user profiles: Profile picture and bio
++ [x] User authentication system: login and sign up.
-+ [x] Django admin dashboard for adding & managing posts.
++ [x] Django admin dashboard for site management.